 Typically in default, with little prospect for recovery of principal and interest

 Policygenius takes a comprehensive approach to determine the best life insurance companies available.
-We don't get paid for reviews and evaluate an extensive rubric of criteria to come up with robust, unbiased reviews to match you with the right life insurance company.
+We don't get paid for reviews and evaluate an extensive rubric of criteria to come up with robust, unbiased reviews to match you with the right life insurance carrier.

-Moody’s ratings factor into our Confidence category: consumer confidence based on scores from major financial rating institutions.
+Moody’s ratings factor into our Financial Confidence category: consumer confidence based on scores from major financial rating institutions.
 We normalize ratings from Moody’s, Standard & Poor’s, and A.M.
 Best, to give companies a score out of 10.